MarkWilcock/Generative-AI-Course/21 Exercise - Starter Tasks.md

 * The article discusses ... (e.g. rise of vaping in the UK and suggests it is a good thing).
 Provide three arguments to support this conclusion and three argument against it.
 * Explain the main points of the article as if speaking to a 10 year old child.

 ## Explainers
+Explainers what to understand how things work and to understand the root cause of a problem and how it can be fixed.

+### Tasks
-* Explain to me like I am a five year old what the NHS does.
+Explain to me like I am a five year old what the NHS does.

-* Explain a section 42 notice under the leasehold reform Housing & Development act of 1993.
+Explain a section 42 notice under the leasehold reform Housing & Development act of 1993.
-* This Excel formula produces incorrect results in some cells but is correct in others.
+This Excel formula produces incorrect results in some cells but is correct in others.
 Can you explain why?

 =XLOOKUP(G18,$D$18:$D$21,$C18:$C$21)

-* Explain what went wrong in the recent cybersecurity breach of the British Library?
+Explain what went wrong in the recent cybersecurity breach of the British Library?

 Ask the AI to explain concepts from science and technology, for example:
 * Explain quantum computing in simple terms, focusing on how it differs from classical computing.